ciberado/iotworkshop-bridge/workshop/README.md

   --vnet-name vnet$EDGE_DEVICE_NAME
 ```

+* Once the command `az vm create` has returned, wait and additional minute or so in order to provide enough time to finish the tool provisioning.
+Go and get some coffee.
+Read the news.
+Relax.

 * Later, you will need access to port 3000 of the VM.
 So lets open it now

 ```bash